nexiality/documentation/release/nexial-core-v1.8.changelog.md

 - major improvement in memory footprint by applying aggressive memory conservation after each iteration and script execution.
 - code fix for a minor improvement on expanding the column width of `#data` worksheet during output generation.
+- Code updates to improve the fatal error reporting in execution output.
+- Code updates on step skipping: **overwriting** instead of _appending_ `SkipIf(true)` to any existing flow control.
+- Code updates to reduce undesirable runtime errors.
+- Code updates to properly handle invalid or malformed test scenarios.
+- Code updates to sort `#data` worksheet on the execution output to favor System variables over user-defined variables.

 ### [Event Notification](../userguide/EventNotification)